-Understanding Video Tech Specs and What They Mean for Your AnimationDenise Recalde 01.22.2019
+Understanding Video Tech Specs For AnimationDenise Recalde 01.22.2019

 Talking to professionals steeped in their craft can be confusing for us lay folk.
 Does my flooding carburetor need a nitrophyl float or a brass one?
 No idea.
 Oh, an amicus curiae has submitted a brief on my court proceedings?
 Well… is that good or bad?
 My glycohemoglobin levels are static? …uh, cool?

 You could care less about the terminology—you care about what it means for you.
 It’s easy to assume everyone understands your jargon, but it can be frustrating to be the client on the other end.
 While we always emphasize engaging, understandable language in our animations, when we’re talking shop behind the scenes, we can be as guilty as anyone of spewing technobabble upon clients’ deaf ears.
 (Sorry about that.)

 That’s why we’ve developed this handy guide to illuminate all those inscrutable tech specifications we may inundate you with.
 Enjoy, and never hesitate to reach out if you need further clarification.